JasimAlrawie/Sulfur.js/README.md

 animals.css({color:"blue"})

-// all elements with animal call will be blue
+// all elements with animal calss will be blue
 // css will be applied on all animals elements
 // its same as for loop list of elements and color them